aadhil96/redesign/README.md

 * Design: appropriateness, ease of use, visual appeal
 * Content: quality and quantity of information; quality of writing and images
 * Technical: functionality, performance, interactive features

+## Winners
+3 Winners will be selected and the most creative web site.

+## Timeline

+* Hackathon starts : 22 th of January 00:00 AM.
+* Hackathon ends : 12 th of february 00:00 AM (Submit your works via form).